getchip/CHIP-Docs/source/includes/_start-chip-boot-derp.md

 * **find** look for files in the filesystem.
 Ex: `find ~/Documents -name particular.txt -type f` will look for the file with the name `particular.txt` in the Documents directory.
 * **chmod** change mode.
 Used for file permissions, which can be important when sharing things on the network, scripting actions, and many more reasons.
 * **htop** display the processes currently alive on the CPU.
 If things seem slow, or you want to see how much CPU or memory a program is using, just type `htop` to see a table of all running processes, then type `q` when you want to exit.
 * **scp** secure copy. copy a file from one computer to another over a network.
-Ex: `cp Pictures/Vacation/motel.jpg Pictures/Vacation/accident.jpg chip@otherchip.local:~/Pictures` copies a couple jpegs to another computer on the network.
+Ex: `scp Pictures/Vacation/motel.jpg Pictures/Vacation/accident.jpg chip@otherchip.local:~/Pictures` copies a couple jpegs to another computer on the network.
 * **ssh** secure shell. access another computer on the network and use the terminal commands to make changes and control it.
 Ex: `ssh chip@chip.local` to access your CHIP on a local network.
 * **CTRL C** if you can't use the terminal because a process is taking too long, type CTRL-C on your keyboard to cancel the most recent command.